nachiket7-dev/ResuAI_frontend/README.md

 - Mongoose (MongoDB)
 - JWT + bcrypt for authentication
 - Multer for uploads
+- ImageKit SDK for image hosting and processing
-- OpenAI API for AI features
+- Gemini API for AI features

 ---